sighupio/fury-distribution/docs/schemas/ekscluster-kfd-v1alpha2.md

 ### Description

-This is the CIDR of the VPC that will be created
+The network CIDR for the VPC that will be created

 ### Constraints